Biennale College Cinema – Tenth Edition

 E. Conditions of hospitality

-Teams selected for the workshops and subsequently those accessing the production grant, will be hosted for the duration of their stay in Venice (6 nights in July, 11 nights in October, 5 in December) in selected structures provided by the Biennale di Venezia at its own expense.
+Teams selected for the workshops and subsequently those accessing the production grant, will be hosted for the duration of their stay in Venice (11 nights in October, 5 in December) in selected structures provided by La Biennale di Venezia at its own expense.

-The participants will pay their own travel expenses for the July and October workshops, whereas the travel expenses (in economy class) for the selected teams for the December workshop will be paid by La Biennale di Venezia.
+The participants will pay their own travel expenses for the October workshop, whereas the travel expenses (in economy class) for the selected teams for the December workshop will be paid by La Biennale di Venezia.

 Each team may bring an extra collaborator during the workshop –a screenwriter, director of photography, etc., -but all the relative costs for travel, room and board will be at the expense of the team.